 During the early days of my shag cut, tying my bangs and front layers into a teeny-tiny knot on top of my head got me through many a yoga class.
 So I thus assumed this would be a solid choice for a session at Y7, a bicoastal yoga studio that I love for its tough, candlelit flows and bumping playlists.
 This ’do used to require some intricate maneuvering, but now that my hair is a little longer, it’s pretty straightforward: I simply gather the top half of my hair into a ponytail, fold it in half, and secure the loop with an elastic.
 Simple and foolproof.
 Or so I thought…

-I’d be remiss to skip the trendiest athleisure hairstyle du jour, so I saved boxer braids for a session at Platefit, a boutique fitness destination in West Hollywood with a quirky MO: It’s an aerobics class conducted on Power Plates, which are vibrating platforms endorsed by everyone from NASA to Madonna.
+I’d be remiss to skip boxer braids, so I saved the style for a session at Platefit, a boutique fitness destination in West Hollywood with a quirky MO: It’s an aerobics class conducted on Power Plates, which are vibrating platforms endorsed by everyone from NASA to Madonna.
 The vibrations force your muscles to contract 30 to 50 times a second, exponentially amping up whatever exercise you’re engaging in.
 Because of this, the classes are merely 27 minutes long—the perfect pre-work fitness blitz.

 And then there’s the other bonus of wearing braids: When you take them out, you’re left with perfectly tousled waves.
 Since I had to head straight to the office after class, it was a nice alternative to throwing my hair up into a bun or ponytail.